• Recipes

 Puff pastry being rolled around a frankfurter.

-Lay a strip of puff pastry on the chopping board, place the bottom of the hot dog at one end of the pastry and roll the sausage around the pastry, creating a mummy effect.
+Step 3: Lay a strip of puff pastry on the chopping board, place the bottom of the hot dog at one end of the pastry and roll the sausage around the pastry, creating a mummy effect.

-You can cover the sausages completely or leave gaps, its totally up to you.
+You can cover the sausages completely or leave gaps, it's totally up to you.

 frankfurters wrapped in gluten free puff pastry being bastef with dairy free milk